Gataquadrada/hotkey-listener/README.md

 # hotkey-listener

-Base for creating a hotkey listener.
+Base for creating a hotkey listener in Svelte.

+Feel free to modify as you see fit.